ajohnson1/ajohnson1.github.io/bobsonly.md

 - [CompLib 91434](https://complib.org/composition/91434) 573 bobs

 ### Three-part peals
-The 3-part peals make a change from the one-part peals.
-There are several types of 3-part peals:
+The three-part peals make a change from the one-part peals.
+There are several types of three-part peals:

-#### Exact 3-parts: all the parts are called the same.
+#### Exact three-parts: all the parts are called the same.
-#### Other 3-parts:
+#### Other three-parts:
 Blocks which divide the extent into 3 identical parts.
 These are then linked with Q-sets of bobs or omits.
 For an easier peal it is best to use only 1 Q-set (or perhaps a second at a similar point in other parts).
 The sixes affected by the Q-set should be as close a possible to minimise the disruption.
 If the 3 identical parts are divided into `ABCD` at the Q-set points then peals of the form
 `ABC'CDAB'BCA'D`
 where ' is a bob or omit can sometimes be found.
 We should minimise the length of B and C.